Preshiousy1/OginiSearch/src/api/documentation/docs/tutorials/basic-search.md

 # Basic Search Implementation

-This tutorial demonstrates how to implement basic search functionality using ConnectSearch.
+This tutorial demonstrates how to implement basic search functionality using Ogini.

 ## Simple Text Search